TezosTaqueria/taqueria/taqueria-plugin-ligo/README.md

 Running the `compile` task with no options will result in any source LIGO smart contracts in the `contracts` folder being compiled to Michelson files in the `artifacts` folder.
 If you speficy an optional filename, only LIGO contracts matching the specified filename in the `contracts` folder will be compiled

-> ### :warning: WARNING
-> The `compile` task can be implemented by more than one compiler plugin installed on a project (LIGO, SmartPY).
+undefinedThe `compile` task can be implemented by more than one compiler plugin installed on a project (LIGO, SmartPY).
 If this is the case, you must use the `--plugin ligo` flag to specify a particular compiler

 ### Options